 Fourth-generation Elantras came with a 2.0-liter four-cylinder engine good for 138 hp and 136 lb-ft of torque.
 The transmission was either a five-speed manual or a four-speed automatic.
 Cars sold in California-emissions states could have cleaner tailpipe emissions (PZEV) but were rated for 132 hp.

-Changes were minimal for this car.
+Changes were minimal for this generation.
 For 2009, the Elantra received enhanced suspension and steering tuning, along with new interior instrument and radio displays.
-A USB/iPod audio jack also became available.
+A USB-iPod audio jack also became available.
 But in general, we were very impressed by this car and praised its roomy and comfortable interior, agreeable ride quality and value for the dollar.

-The third-generation Elantra was produced from model years 2001-'06 and represented a considerable step up from the earlier cars.
+The third-generation Elantra was produced from model years 2001-2006 and represented a considerable step up from the earlier cars.
 The sedan was bigger inside and out, and revised sheet metal gave it a more upscale look.
 Reliability and overall quality were also much improved.
-The standard features list was generous for the car's price, and included amenities like air-conditioning, full power accessories, side airbags, 15-inch wheels and an AM/FM cassette player.
-The 2.0-liter engine generated 135 hp (138 after 2003) and was mated to either a five-speed manual transmission or a four-speed automatic.
+The standard features list was generous for the car's price and included amenities such as air-conditioning, full power accessories, side airbags, 15-inch wheels and an AM/FM cassette player.
+The 2.0-liter engine generated 135 hp (138 hp after 2003) and was mated to either a five-speed manual transmission or a four-speed automatic.

 An Elantra hatchback, the Elantra GT, was also offered starting in 2002 and came with additional standard features, including leather seats and a CD player.
-Initially, the sedan was available only in base GLS trim, but by 2003, Elantra sedans could be purchased in two trims -- GLS and the top-of-the-line GT.
-Although it still lacked the refinement of segment leaders like the Honda Civic, the third-generation Hyundai Elantra shone as a solid choice for buyers seeking maximum value for their money.
+Initially, the sedan was available only in base GLS trim, but by 2003, Elantra sedans could be purchased in two trims — GLS and the top-of-the-line GT.
+Although it still lacked the refinement of segment leaders such as the Honda Civic, the third-generation Hyundai Elantra shone as a solid choice for buyers seeking maximum value for their money.

-One would probably do best by avoiding the second-generation Elantra ? built from model years 1996-2000 -- though it did at least take a turn for the better from the forgettable original.
+You'd probably do best by avoiding the second-generation Elantra — built from model years 1996-2000 — though it did at least take a turn for the better from the forgettable original.
 The car got a welcome boost in power with the addition of a new engine, a 1.8-liter four-cylinder capable of 130 hp and 122 lb-ft of torque.
 Airbags were added to the safety features list, and a wagon body style was also offered.
-The Elantra's engine was upgraded yet again in model year 1999, to a larger 2.0-liter.
-Overall, the second-gen Elantra represented a decent buy in the economy car segment.
-It wasn't as polished as the offerings from Honda, Nissan or Toyota, but it was well-equipped and fun to drive.
+The Elantra's engine was upgraded yet again in model year 1999 to a larger 2.0-liter with 140 hp.
+Overall, the second-gen Elantra represented a decent buy in the economy car segment, though it wasn't as polished as the offerings from Honda, Nissan or Toyota.

-The first-generation Elantra was produced from model years 1992-'95; during this period, Hyundai's hauler was available as a sedan only.
+The first-generation Elantra was produced from model years 1992 to 1995; during this period, Hyundai's compact was available as a sedan only.
 Sadly, the car's build quality and reliability reflected its bargain-basement price.
 Elantras from this era were notorious for being sloppy in most of the areas that matter.
-They were none too quick either, as all models were motivated by a 1.6-liter inline-4 good for 113 hp and 102 lb-ft of torque.
+They were none too quick either since all models were motivated by a 1.6-liter inline-four good for only 113 hp and 102 lb-ft of torque.